BOOKING CONDITIONS

 1.8 All guests under the age of 18 are to be in a stateroom with an adult and must remain supervised at all times; their safety is the responsibility of the accompanying adult(s).
 In the case where a triple or quad occupancy stateroom is not available or not selected, children under the age of 10 at the time of embarkation may share a stateroom with two adults only in circumstances where the child is able to share the bed with the adults – no additional bed will be provided.
 Please be aware that balcony staterooms of any kind may be unsafe for minors if left unsupervised.
 There is a minimum age limit of 4 years old, unless otherwise agreed upon by AmaWaterways.
 On our Africa Safaris & Wildlife Cruise program, due to safety precautions, there is a minimum age limit of 12 years old, unless otherwise agreed upon by AmaWaterways.
 AmaWaterways does not provide child-specific programs or child-minding facilities.

-1.9 Participants With Disabilities: Because the tour offered occur in various countries, accessible facilities may not be available on board or in many places visited on the cruises and cruise tours we offer.
+1.9 Participants With Disabilities: Because the tours offered occur in various countries, accessible facilities may not be available on board or in many places visited on the cruises and cruise tours we offer.
 If guests have a disability and reasonable accommodation may enable them to use the services, guests are requested to let us know how they believe we can help.
-Guests are requested to inform us in writing, at or immediately after making the reservation, but in any event as early as possible, of any mobility impairment or other condition, whether physical, emotional or mental, which may require accommodation or use of an assistive device during the travel.
+Guests are requested to inform us in writing, at time of -or immediately after making the reservation, but in any event as early as possible, of any mobility impairment or other condition, whether physical, emotional or mental, which may require accommodation or use of an assistive device during the travel.
 A reasonable effort will be made to accommodate special needs, but we are not responsible for denial of service by Carriers, hotels, or other independent Suppliers.
 Depending on applicable law, a participant, who, due to impairment, is not self-sufficient, may need to travel with a companion who shall take responsibility for assistance needed during travel and in case of emergency.
 An individual with a disability that would result in a direct threat to the health and safety of others or to that individual may be excluded, if it is determined there is a significant risk that cannot be eliminated or reduced to an acceptable level by reasonable accommodations, policies, practices, procedures assistive devices or services.
 We shall have no liability to a participant relating to any condition, treatment, failure to inform us of an impairment, or resulting exclusion.

 1.10 Due to medical safety guidelines, we are unable to accommodate passengers who will enter their 24th week of pregnancy by the time of the cruise.